 Undelivered Notification: If the notification is returned to the registration authority undelivered, the department will notify the sheriff of the jurisdiction in which the offender was last registered.

-How Long is Registration Required?
+How Long is Registration Required for an Idaho Sex Offender?

 In Idaho, the full period of inclusion on the sex offender registry is for life.
 Under Idaho Code 18-83-10, an offender must maintain his/her registration in current status throughout that full registration period.
 But, an offender may file a petition with the court for release before fulfillment of registration for the full period, per Idaho 18-83-10.